Agrover112/Graduate_Admissions_Prediction/README.md

 ```

 ### NOTE:
-Following code Boldy assumes the use of Windows.
-Since a Windows process is being spawned for the REST api serving.
+Following code boldy assumes the use of Windows.
+Since a Windows process is being spawned for serving the REST api.
 Also all file path need to be changed to match your dir structure.